Mantel Decorating Ideas

 - Layered Artwork (usually 2-3 pieces in different size frames)

 One thing to remember about artwork is that it will set the ‘theme’ for your space.
-For example, if you have a beach themed piece of artwork your room will end up being a beach themed room, as dictated by your Key Piece – style is one thing, but an actual ‘theme’ can be limiting.
+For example, if you have a beach themed piece of artwork your room will end up being a beach themed room, as dictated by your key piece – style is one thing, but an actual ‘theme’ can be limiting.
+If you choose artwork, think abstract if you want flexibility.

 A mirror is more ‘unisex’ when it comes to decorating as it will allow you to change your theme seasonally – or even weekly if you’re OCD like me!
 (Oh I make it sound so thrilling don’t I…) Accessories are fun, easy and affordable to change, whereas key pieces tend to involve a bit more money so they don’t get changed as often.

-When choosing a colour palette consider the following elements:
+When choosing a colour palette/theme, consider the following elements:

 Texture (branches, plants, woven items, wood, fabric, books)